-Essential Indicators 1.
-Percentage covera 1.
-Percentage coverage by training and awareness programmes on any of the Principles during the financial year: Segment Total number of training and awareness programmes held and topics / principles covered under the training and its impact %age of persons in respective category covered by the awareness programmes Board of Directors The Company conducted familiarisation programmes for its Board of Directors during the year which covered topics such as strategy building, business model and overview of business units and other updates were provided.
+1 Percentage cover Essential Indicators age by training and awareness programmes on any of the Principles during the financial year.
+Segment Total number of training and awareness programmes brany of the rinciples topics / principles covered under the training and its impact %age of persons in respective category covered by the awareness programmes Board of Directors The Company conducted familiarisation programmes for its Board of Directors during the year which covered topics such as strategy building, business model and overview of business units and other updates were provided.
 100% Key Managerial Personnel Training was undertaken on various topics namely Code of Ethics.
 Prevention of Sexual Harassment, Data Integrity, Code of Conduct for Prevention of Insider Trading, Anti Bribery Anti Corruption.
 33% Employees other than BoD and KMPs All employees undergo various training programs throughout the year.
 Training was undertaken on various topics/aspects namely Code of ethics, Information security, POSH remote work force, data integrity.
-1. Code of Ethics - 99% 2.
-Data Integrity - 99% 3.
-Information Security - 96% 4.
-Prevention of Sexual Harassment - 96% 5.
-Anti Bribery Anti Corruption - 99% 6.
-Data Privacy - 99% Workers 120 sessions were conducted.
-Training Topics: 1) Company Policy and POSH.
-2) Employee and workplace Safety.
-3) Skill Development and Data integrity.
-4) Personality Development 90%
+Code of Ethics - 99% Data Integrity - 99% Information Security - 96% Prevention of Sexual Harassment - 96% Anti Bribery Anti Corruption - 99% Data Privacy - 99% Workers 120 sessions were conducted.
+Training Topics: 90% Company Policy and POSH.
+Employee and workplace Safety.
+Skill Development and Data integrity.
+Personality Development

-Note: As part of sustaining the license to operate, every employee must complete the e Learning modules on: Code of Ethics and Business Conduct, Prevention of Sexual Harassment (POSH), Information Security and Data Integrity.
-Any employee who joins the organization goes through the induction where these four topics are covered, and they are assigned these modules with a due date of 30 days.
+(POSH), information security and Data integrity.
+Any employee who joins the organization goes through modules with a due date of 30 days.
 This is also an annual activity for all other employees.